 Medical experts emphasize on how everyone need to make healthy lifestyle choices.
-Being aware of the importance of healthy lifestyle is crucial if you want to make better, healthier choices.
+Being aware of the importance of a healthy lifestyle is crucial if you want to make better choices.

 To know the importance of healthy lifestyle, our products help our customers to develop a personal and authentic lifestyle full of vitality, based on healthy living habits, regular relaxation and self-reflection.

-We work on the assumption that our customers are intrinsically motivated to improve their knowledge and self-awareness about who they are and who they want to be, about what they can do and what they can cope with, and about their circumstances and how they affect their vitality and stress level.
+We work on the assumption that our customers are intrinsically motivated to improve their self-knowledge about who they are and who they want to be, about what they can do and what they can cope with, and about their circumstances and how they affect their vitality and stress level.

 Besides for consumers, our the stress monitor apps are also designed for use by doctors, physiotherapists, sport psychologists, sports trainers and personal coaches, work-life balance and stress counsellors, dieticians and companies offering employee fitness programs.

 Our products are equally targeted at companies and organizations such as health insurance companies, for inclusion in employee programs aimed at improving vitality and preventing stress and burnout.